iamcstevenson/my-learning-space/README.md

-# my-learning-space
-# My Learning Journey
+# My Learning Space
-This repository will track my progress in learning software development.

-## Goals
+## About This Repository
-- Learn Python programming
-- Master web development
-- Understand data analysis
-- Get comfortable with Git and GitHub
+This is my learning repository where I practice Git and GitHub workflows.

+## What I've Learned
+- Git basics (init, clone, status)
+- Working with changes (add, commit, push)
+- Branching strategies

+## Currently Learning
+- Working with branches
+- Pull requests
+- Collaboration workflows